MysteryPancake/_.hips/README.md

 https://github.com/user-attachments/assets/30609454-98d0-46a3-883d-81831ba6363e

 #### [Ls_Cop3Cooking.hipnc](./Ls_Cop3Cooking.hipnc)
-Demo of slow apex graph cooking behaviour in COPs, maybe due to preview image generation.
+Slow apex graph cooking behaviour in COPs, possibly due to preview image generation.
 How can 3 blurs which must be hundreds of instructions run faster than what should be 3 mults and 3 adds plus some copying?
 Using invoke to run the same block is faster, even with enable compiling turned off:

 <img width="1738" height="834" alt="Ls_Cop3Cooking" src="https://github.com/user-attachments/assets/471d372e-1840-4941-a638-1f5b0ffaff25" />